fusioncharts/dev_centre_docs/getting-started/angular/angular/install-using-angular.md

 ### Step 2: Install `angular-fusioncharts` wrapper

-To install the `angular-fusioncharts` wrapper, do t he following in the terminal:
+To install the `angular-fusioncharts` wrapper, copy the following line of code:

 ```shell
 npm install angular-fusioncharts --save